DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Financial

 If you ever face a security breach and credit card information is stolen, having a proven record of your PCI compliance can protect you from the financial penalties (ranging from $25 to $215 per compromised card<sup>[6](#cite-6)</sup>).
 Major corporations, such as Heartland Payment Systems, have faced fines as large as $12.5 million<sup>[7](#cite-7)</sup>.
+Target attributed a portion of its 5.3% loss in sales and a 46% drop in profit during the 4th quarter of 2013 to its security breach in 2013, which resulted in 40 million compromised credit card records<sup>[20](#cite-20)</sup>.
 Small companies are equally at risk, accounting for 80% of all instances of unauthorized access<sup>[8](#cite-8)</sup>.
 Finally, any company that has a reported breach on their record must undergo mandatory ROC audits, which alone can cost tens of thousands of dollars.

-@TODO: Update the above to address Target's drop in sales and profits both in terms of total sales and net profits http://www.cbsnews.com/news/data-breach-costs-take-toll-on-target-profit/.

 ### Public Relations